Chlorogalum

 The common names soap plant, soaproot and amole refer to the genus Chlorogalum.
-They are native to western North America, with some species in Oregon but they are mostly found in California.
+They are native to western North America, with some species in Oregon but mostly found in California.
 Common names of the genus and several species derive from their use as soap.

 Soap plants are perennial plants, with more or less elongated bulbs, depending on the species.
 The bulbs can be white or brown, and in most species have a fibrous coat.
 The flowers are borne on a long central stem, and appear to have six separate petals (not all are petals in the technical sense).
 There are six stamens, which are prominent in most species.

 Taxonomy

 The placement of the genus Chlorogalum has varied considerably.
 In the APG III system, followed here, it is placed in the family Asparagaceae, subfamily Agavoideae, based on molecular systematics evidence.
 The second edition of the Jepson Manual places the genus in Agavaceae (equivalent to the APG III subfamily Agavoideae).
 Until the 1980s, the genus was generally treated in the Lily family, Liliaceae, in the order Liliales, e.g. the Flora of North America, published in 1993 onwards, has Chlorogalum in Liliaceae.
 The genus has also been placed in its own family, Chorogalaceae, or in a group within the hyacinth family Hyacinthaceae (now Scilloideae), in the order Asparagales.
 In 1999, phylogenetic studies based on molecular evidence, suggested that, along with Camassia, Chlorogalum seemed to be most closely related to Agave and Anthericum.

 The members of the genus with diurnal flowering and a chromosome count of 2n = 60 were placed into their own genus, Hooveria after phylogenetic molecular research showed that Chlorogalum was not monophyletic.